ericeschatz/gettingandcleaningdata/CODEBOOK.md

 3.  columns 3:88. taken from the "features" data set, and are the mean and standard deviation for each type of observation.
 This is a subset of the original "features" data set.
-All observations for each subject and activity_description is included, for all variables.
+All observations for each subject and activity_description is included, for all variables.  for variables prefixed with 't' the observation is time measured in seconds, for those prefixed with 'f' the observation is frequency measured in Hz.

 dat2: